 The proposed design concept has not been thought through but has been squeezed into the available site area to get the maximum number of dwellings at an exceptionally High Residential and Housing Density for this suburban locality at a low PTAL of 1.
-The lack of any compliance to Minimum Space Standards, the inadequate and inappropriate parking provision, the illogical distribution of Refuse and Recycling provision, the lack of frontage lighting and the loss of trees which compromises the areas probability for surface water flooding, all contribute to significant reasons for a refusal of this proposed development.
+The lack of any compliance to Minimum Space Standards, the inadequate and inappropriate parking provision, the illogical distribution of Refuse and Recycling provision, the lack of frontage lighting and the loss of trees which compromises the area's likelihood for surface water flooding, all contribute to significant reasons for a refusal of this proposed development.

-This planning proposal design concept is flawed and should therefore be refused.
+This planning proposal design concept is flawed and should therefore be refused such that the applicant can provide a further application which meets the planning policies and respects the local character.